GetDKAN/dkan/docs/components/workflow/workflow.rst

 ++++++++++++++++++++++++++++

-The main moderation interface is available from the *My Workbench* link from the navigation bar, or accessable directly via *admin/workbench*.
+The main moderation interface is available from the *My Workbench* link from the navigation bar, or accessible directly via *admin/workbench*.

 .. image:: ../../images/workflow/dkan_workflow_main_interface.png

 1. **Moderation Tabs**.

-  :My content:
-    This tab is the only tab without the moderation table and provides quick links to content creation forms.
+   :My content: This tab is the only tab without the moderation table and provides quick

-  :My drafts:
+    links to content creation forms.

-    This will display the draft content authored by the logged in user.
+   :My drafts: This will display the draft content authored by the logged in user.

-  :Needs review:
-    This will display the content with the moderation state set to *Needs Review* depending on the Workflow role of the current user (This behavior is detailed in the `Workflow Roles`_ section).
+   :Needs review: This will display the content with the moderation state set to *Needs
+    Review* depending on the Workflow role of the current user (This behavior is detailed in the `Workflow Roles`_ section).

-  :Stale drafts:
-    This moderation tab is equivalent to **My drafts** tabs except that it holds all the *draft* content that was not updated in the last **72 hours**.
+   :Stale drafts: This moderation tab is equivalent to **My drafts** tabs except that it holds
+    all the *draft* content that was not updated in the last **72 hours**.
 This tab is **only accessible by Workflow Supervisor** (see `Workflow Roles`_).

-  :Stale reviews:
-    This moderation tab is equivalent to **Needs review** tabs except that it holds all the *Needs Review* content that was not updated in the last **48 hours**.
+   :Stale reviews: This moderation tab is equivalent to **Needs review** tabs except that it
+    holds all the *Needs Review* content that was not updated in the last **48 hours**.
 This tab is **only accessible by Workflow Supervisor** (see `Workflow Roles`_).